eftoribio/eftoribio-thesis-dataviz/README.md

-# Undergraduate Thesis - Python Data Analysis and Visualization
+# Undergraduate Thesis - Data Analysis and Visualization

-Repository for Python code used for data analysis and visualization for my undergraduate thesis titled *Morphometric analysis of monogenetic volcanoes in the Macolod Corridor using MORVOLC and the sectorial approach*
+Repository for map figures and Python code used for data analysis and visualization for my undergraduate thesis titled *Morphometric analysis of monogenetic volcanoes in the Macolod Corridor using MORVOLC and the sectorial approach*

+**This undergraduate thesis is pending publication**

 ## Title
 **Morphometric analysis of monogenetic volcanoes in the Macolod Corridor using MORVOLC and the sectorial approach**